akankshar-oy/leetcode-analyser/README.md

 3. The notebook will display your:

-Total solved problems
+-Total solved problems

-Bar graphs by difficulty
+-Bar graphs by difficulty

-Tags and topic-wise solved count
+-Tags and topic-wise solved count

-Visual submission history and streak data
+-Visual submission history and streak data